- Dec 26, 2024

 A sustainable aviation industry isn’t just an environmental necessity—it’s a business opportunity.
 Lean leaders are uniquely positioned to balance operational efficiency with customer satisfaction, aligning sustainability with profitability.

-By integrating Lean principles with sustainability strategies, airlines can:
+By thoughtfully integrating Lean principles with sustainability strategies, airlines may: